Forget about biker jackets and tall oxfords – men’s leather pants are a must-have item.

 - Give them a break-in period.
 For many guys, your leather pants might feel stiff initially.
 But, just as with a jacket, a break-in period allows the material to conform to your body, thus improving the fit and feel.

 Looking to try out men’s leather pants yourself?
-Begin with some of the following:
+Maybe you can try one from my list of favorites:

 This skinny, alternative-styled version stands out from the pack with a vertical striped blend.
 Unlike other faux leather offerings, these pants start with polyester to provide a greater degree of comfort and flexibility.

-If this is your first time even considering men’s leather pants, start with the brands that have found success among the leather goods market.
-Here, Schott NYC pulls no punches with this American-made straight-cut pair of steerhide pants styled like a classic pair of jeans.
+If this is your first time even considering men’s leather pants, start with the brands that have found success in the leather goods market.

-Start simple with this pair of Italian-made leather pants from Sunflower.
-A regular fit and classic five-pocket design set an accessible stage for solid black leather lined with satin.
+Start simple with this pair lambskin leather pants.
+Personally, I think that a regular fit and classic five-pocket design set an accessible stage for solid black leather, but the crinkled texture gives it a more unique look.

-For a ‘90s denim interpretation done in leather, this collaboration between Bianca Saunders and Future Icons captures this vibe precisely.
-Think period ravewear upgraded for someone with luxurious tastes.
+For a ‘90s denim interpretation done in leather, this design captures the vibe precisely.
+Made in Italy, this pair will not disappoint even those with luxurious tastes.

 Athletic accents add character to this slim-cut pair of men’s leather pants, including a drawstring waist and elastic drawcord cuffs.